Banita Jacks: Discovery of bodies and trial

 On January 9, 2008, federal marshals came to Jacks' home to serve her with eviction.
 Jacks came to the door wearing only a white T-shirt with brown smudge marks on it and refused to allow them inside.
-It was later discovered that those brown smudge marks on the white shirt was dried blood.
+It was later discovered that the brown smudge marks on the white shirt were dried blood.
 When the US Marshals identified themselves, Jacks attempted to shut and lock the door but Deputy US Marshal Kevin Ruark placed his boot in the door and they forced their way inside the dark home.
 Deputy US Marshals Kevin Ruark and Nicholas Garrett said they could immediately smell an odor of "rotting meat, like stink bait" which they thought was "rotten or spoiled food."
-Jack’s made an apparent attempt to block or slow down Ruark and Garrett as they made their way up the dark staircase.
-As they reached the top of the staircase, Ruark could see the bodies of the small children laying in the first bedroom.
-They were placed side by side and in very bad state of condition.
-The bodies of the three younger girls, lined up according to age, each wearing a white T-shirt.
+Jacks made an apparent attempt to block or slow down Ruark and Garrett as they made their way up the dark staircase.
+As they reached the top of the staircase, Ruark could see the bodies of the small children lying in the first bedroom.
+They were placed side by side and the corpses were in very bad condition, being in an advanced state of decomposition.
+The bodies of the three younger girls had been lined up according to age, each wearing a white T-shirt.
 The body of Brittany Jacks was in another upstairs bedroom, nude and lying on the floor in a pool of blood, underneath a white T-shirt.

 Medical examiners who examined the bodies determined that the three younger girls had been strangled and that Brittany had been stabbed repeatedly, but due to the bodies' high level of decomposition, examiners were unable to definitively attribute these injuries as causing the girls' deaths.
-According to Jacks, all four of her daughters had died in their sleep, although she had made unsuccessful attempts to revive them.
+According to Jacks, all four of her daughters had died in their sleep, despite her unsuccessful attempts to revive them.

 Jacks' trial on twelve charges, including premeditated first-degree murder, felony murder, and cruelty to children towards each of her four daughters, began on July 15, 2009, in Superior Court of the District of Columbia.
 Jacks pled not guilty and rejected an insanity defense.
 The verdict, guilty on all charges except the first degree murder of Brittany Jacks, was decided by the presiding judge, Frederick H. Weisberg.

 On 18 December 2009, following her conviction, Jacks was sentenced by Judge Weisberg to 120 years in prison (30 years for each murder).
 Weisberg rejected a defense motion calling into question Jacks' earlier refusal to use an insanity defense.
 He also rejected the defense's suggestion that the sentences should run concurrently.